vuestorefront/developer.vuestorefront.io/README.md

 ## Partners

-Vue Storefront is a Community effort brought to You by our great Core Team and supported by the following companies.
+Alokai is a Community effort brought to You by our great Core Team and supported by the following companies.

-[**See Vue Storefront partners directory**][vsf-partners]
+[**See Alokai partners directory**][vsf-partners]

-Vue Storefront source code is completely free and released under the [MIT License][license].
+Alokai source code is completely free and released under the [MIT License][license].

 [atomicdesign]: https://atomicdesign.bradfrost.com/